braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/tracking/uninstall_tracking.md

 The **Uninstalled** filter on the **Segments** page selects users who uninstalled your app within a time range.
 Because it's difficult to determine the exact time of an uninstall, we recommend that uninstall filters have wider time ranges to make sure everyone who uninstalls falls into the segment at some point.

-![Uninstall Segment][5]
+![Uninstall segment.][5]

 ### App-level analysis

 Daily statistics on uninstalls are on the **Home** page.
 The graph can be broken down by app and segment, similar to other statistics Braze provides.
 In the **Performance overview** section, select your date range and, if desired, an app.
-Then scroll down to the **Performance Over Time** graph and do the following:
+The, scroll down to the **Performance Over Time** graph and do the following:

 1. In the **Statistics For** dropdown, select **Uninstalls**.
 2. In the **Breakdown** dropdown, select **By segment**.